AtariRelic/InvaderNim/README.md

-# NimSpaceInvaders
+# InvaderNim
-## A space invaders like game created as a Nim learning tool.
+## An arcade space shooter created as a personal Nim learning tool using ftsf's nico framework